 In this scheme most of the complexity resides in the regular SVM solver.
 Hence, the desired features of any standard SVM solver are readily available.
 Such features include performance, scalability, stability, and minimization of different objective functions (like L1-SVM and L2-SVM).
-Several fast approximate solvers for linear SVMs have been proposed recently [5], [6].
+Several fast approximate solvers for linear SVMs have been proposed recently [21], [13].
 They are sufficiently quick to justify solving several linear SVM problems for a single 1-norm SVM problem.
-For example, Pegasos [5] trains the Reuters data set with ca. 800,000 examples and 47,000 sparse features in five seconds (not counting the time to read the data to memory).
+For example, Pegasos [21] trains the Reuters data set with ca. 800,000 examples and 47,000 sparse features in five seconds (does not count the time to read the data to memory).

 Our contribution is three-fold.
 First, we provide theoretical results on the speed of the convergence.
-It is known that similar optimization methods are equivalent to the 1norm solution [7].
+It is known that similar optimization methods are equivalent to the 1-norm solution [9].
 Unfortunately, the convergence rate is unknown.
-Neither we are able to prove hard bounds on it, but we can, though, provide intuition on the behavior of the convergence.
+Neither we are able to prove hard bounds on it.
+We can, though, provide intuition on the behavior of the convergence.
 More precisely, we will lower bound the decrease of the 1-norm objective in one iteration.
 This lower bound is higher when the current solution is poor in terms of the 1-norm objective function.
 On the other hand, the bound also depends on our current solution: it shows that the convergence is slow on coordinates that are already near zero.

-As the second contribution we experimentally demonstrate the efficiency of the resulting algorithm in the specific applications of the SVMs.
+The second contribution is that we experimentally demonstrate the efficiency of the resulting algorithm in the specific application of the SVMs.
 Because theoretical results do not guarantee the speed of convergence, we experiment on how many iterations one needs to run the algorithm.
-Previous work [8] has suggested that a similar algorithm needs up to 200 iterations to converge in the case of the multinomial logistic regression.
-However, the experiments are complicated by the fact that minimizing the objective is merely a proxy of the real target-generalization accuracy.
+Previous work [20] has suggested that a similar algorithm needs up to 200 iterations to converge in the case of the multinomial logistic regression.
+However, the experiments are complicated by the fact that minimizing the objective is merely a proxy of the real target - generalization accuracy.
 When measuring accuracy, the 1-norm SVM solution does not necessarily give the best performance on problems with irrelevant features.
-Each iteration in the RW algorithm solves an optimization problem.
-Thus, the accuracy of the solution given by any iteration may be good even if it has not yet reached the 1-norm SVM optimum.
-In fact, previous work [9] argues that the best performance is often somewhere between the 1-norm and 2-norm optima.
+Each iteration of the RW algorithm solves an optimization problem.
+Thus, the accuracy of the solution given by any iteration may be good even if it has not reached the 1-norm SVM optimum.
+In fact, previous work [8] argues that the best performance is often somewhere between the 1-norm and 2norm optima.